Yash-Singh-Pathania/Clip-Cut/video_processing_service/readme.md

-1. Spliut audio to a queue ** note whatever the queu name is , is what the audio service listens to
+1. Split audio to a queue ** note whatever the queu name is , is what the audio service listens to
 2. Process Video
     1. Make three qualities
         1. 480p